 Bring your phone, because you may need it to make an emergency call, but more useful is a map and compass.
 Maps are available at any outdoor gear shop in the region, and some trailheads will have pocket maps, too.
 But chart out your route before you go, and let someone know where you’re going.
 Plus, snow and low visibility could make trail markers impossible to read, so know where you’re going and use your map and compass as a guide.

-Also, always pack gloves or mittens, though mittens are warmer, and be sure to keep your ears, cheeks and neck warm.
-A thin winter hat, facemask and scarf are all fine choices, while Gottlieb recommends a new item called a buff, a stretchy piece of headwear that can be worn more than a dozen ways.
+Also, always pack gloves or mittens, though mittens are warmer, and be sure to keep your ears, cheeks, and neck warm.
+A thin winter hat, face mask, and scarf are all fine choices, while Gottlieb recommends an item called a buff, a stretchy piece of headwear that can be worn more than a dozen ways.
 You can find buffs for less than $30.

 When it’s a little colder outside, you can’t go wrong with long underwear.

 “Even if you’re wearing blue jeans, wearing a pair of long underwear is great,” says Gottlieb.
 He adds that for the feet, thick, wool socks are great, but leave a little toe room.